Shad (rapper): Music career

 In 2012, Shad released the EP "Melancholy and the Infinite Shadness" and in June 2013, he released a collaborative EP with Skratch Bastid entitled The Spring Up.
 Shad's fourth album, Flying Colours, was released on October 15, 2013.
 This album was nominated for the Juno Award for Rap Recording of the Year in 2014, and was a short-list nominee for the 2014 Polaris Music Prize.
 In December 2014, Shad released a collaborative EP with DJ T. LO entitled "Boarding Pass".

 In 2016, he released a 90s-influenced soft-rock album, Adult Contempt, under the pseudonym Your Boy Tony Braxton.
 The alter ego was based on "the idea of a dude named Tony Braxton who likes to sing (but obviously isn't as good as the famous Toni Braxton)."
 Musically, the album was inspired by Michael Penn, Terence Trent D'arby, The Cure, Bryan Adams, and Janet Jackson.

 In the same year, Shad collaborated with Tanya Tagaq on "Centre", a track from her album Retribution, and also recorded for Homeboy Sandman, Skratch Bastid, and A Tribe Called Red (on We Are the Halluci Nation).

 In July 2018, Shad released the lead single, "The Fool Pt 1 (Get It Got It Good)" from his new album, A Short Story About a War.
 Two follow-up singles, "The Fool Pt.
 3 (Frame of Mind)" and "The Stone Throwers (Gone in a Blink)", were released in prior to the album's release.
 The album was released in October 2018 on Secret City Records and included collaborations with Lido Pimienta, Kaytranada, Ian Kamau, Eternia, and Yukon Blonde.
 A Short Story About a War is a concept album, which explores the same war from multiple perspectives.
 The album was short-listed for the 2019 Polaris Music Prize, marking Shad's 4th Polaris short-list nomination.

 In April 2020, Shad indicated he was working on finishing a new album.
 He also was featured on Tobi's "24 (Toronto Remix)" and its corresponding music video, along with Haviah Mighty, Jazz Cartier, and Ejji Smith.

 In April 2021, Shad released the single "Out of Touch", featuring pHoenix Pagliacci, followed by the single "Work", featuring Skratch Bastid, the next month.
 In June 2021, Shad announced his new album, TAO, would be released October 1, 2021.
 He also released the song "Storm", which featured pHoenix Pagliacci and George Elliott Clarke.
 On July 14, 2022, TAO was short-listed for the 2022 Polaris Music Prize.
-In July 2025, it was announced that his new album, Start Anew would be released on October 31, 2025, and first single "Bars and BBQ" was released.
+In July 2025, it was announced that his new album, Start Anew would be released on October 31, 2025.
+The album contains 13 songs, including the singles "Bars and BBQs", "K.I.S.S.", "Islands" and "Slanted".

+Start Anew was longlisted for the 2026 Polaris Music Prize.